 - Help with visa and permit application (please note that Veterinarians and Veterinary Nurses / Technician need to register with the Veterinary council of Tanzania.
 For our volunteers this registration is for free but we will need some additional documents in advance)

-- Airport pick-up at Kilimanjaro and Arusha Airport, in case you are coming from Nairobi we will pick you up in Arusha at the shuttle bus stand
+- Airport transfer at Kilimanjaro and Arusha Airport, in case you are coming from Nairobi we will pick you up in Arusha at the shuttle bus stand

 - We will be there for you 24/7

-International flights, travel insurance, visa, meals, drinks and other personal expenses
+International flights, travel insurance, visa, drinks and other personal expenses